Create an account

 Ten Fun Facts about Lesvos: The Hidden Jewel of the Northern Aegean

-Although relatively unknown in Greek island terms, it's no secret that the island of Lesvos is one of the most beautiful, but do you know that there’s so much more to discover?
-Real Lesvos is here to reveal things you really want to know about this magical, authentic Greek island paradise!
+Although relatively unknown in Greek island terms, it's no secret that Lesvos is one of the best Greek island and the most beautiful, with so much to discover.
+Here we reveal the things you really want to know about this magical, authentic Greek island paradise!

-The name ‘Lesvos’ is originally taken from the Ancient Greek word Λέσβος Lésbos, meaning “forested” or “woody”.
-Lesvos, Greece is a beautiful place for relaxation, full of breathtaking views and friendly local faces.
-Although there are so many wonderfully fun and interesting things to say about Lesvos, we have tried to narrow these down to our top 10 favourite Lesvos facts, so here you go.
+The name ‘Lesvos’ is originally taken from the ancient Greek word Λέσβος Lésbos, meaning “forested” or “woody”.
+Lesvos is a beautiful place for relaxation, full of breath-taking views and friendly local faces.
+Although there are so many wonderfully fun and interesting things to say about Lesvos, we have tried to narrow these down to our top 10 favourite Lesvos facts, so here you go!

 Where is it?
 Northern-Aegean Island of Lesvos